 - You can enhance your photographs.

-- Create videos, animated GIF files, photo collages, stickers, custom backgrounds, posters, and even book covers.
+- Create videos, animated GIF files, photo collages, stickers, custom backgrounds, posters, and book covers.

-- The latest versions include Content-Aware Fill, which is a must for any photo manipulation.
+- The latest versions include Content-Aware Fill, a must for any photo manipulation.

 Is Photoshop free?